VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 :::danger

-The module's name is used as its ID.
-Internally `TestModule` gets turned into `testmodule`.
-Do not change the class name else it will break anything that the user has saved.
+Internally `TestModule` gets turned into `testmodule`, and this ID is used to save and load the user's settings.
+Do not change the class name!

 :::

 ### 3 - Exporting {#exporting}
 Build your project.
-If VRCOSC is already open you can reload the modules to load your test module by going into the app's settings, Advanced, and turning on Debug Mode.
-You'll now see a new debug tab has appeared which has a button to reload the modules.
-Clicking this should result in your module appearing on the module listing page.
+If VRCOSC is already open you can reload the modules to load your test module by going into the app's debug settings and clicking the reload modules from disk button.
+This should result in your module appearing in the module list.

 ### 4 - Publishing {#publishing}
 To publish a module and have it appear in the app's package list, tag your repo with `vrcosc-package`.

 Next, add a file called `vrcosc.json` to the root of your main branch with this template: